“Past, Present and Future: A long view of (r)evolution in China”

 The aims for the conference are twofold: to bring the latest thinking on Chinese politics, society and history to the next generation of China watchers in London; and to provide a forum to connect those China watchers with each other and with experts in the field.

-An indicative agenda is attached below.
+An indicative agenda is below:

 1100-1110 – Opening Remarks by YCW and Lau China Institute